Charleswyt/audio_steganalysis_ml/README.md

 ## Files
 ID | File | Function
 :-:| :-:  | :-:
-01 | application     | audio steganalysis and steganographied find
+ 1 | application     | audio steganalysis and steganographied find
-02 | batch_script    | all batch scripts for feature extraction, training, test and so on 03 | feature_extract | all scripts for feature extraction
+ 2 | batch_script    | all batch scripts for feature extraction, training, test and so on 3 | data_processing | tools which are used for QMDCT coefficients extraction and dataset build 4 | feature_extract | all scripts for feature extraction
-04 | train_test      | svm and ensemble classifier
+ 5 | train_test      | svm and ensemble classifier
-05 | utils			 | some basic tools such as get files name and get files list
+ 6 | utils			 | some basic tools such as get files name and get files list

 ## How to use
 1. Run **setup.m** and complete environmental configuration